Evidence-based Clinical Care: Renal Failure and The Aging Kidney

 - Describe the effects of age on renal function.

 - Identify the most frequent diseases of the kidney in this age group.

 FIU Wertheim School of Medicine

-Marcos B. Esquenazi, M.D., indicated that he is on the speakers bureau for Velphoro.
-He will not include off-label or unapproved product usage in his presentation or discussion.
+Marcos B. Esquenazi, M.D., faculty of this educational activity, is on the speakers' bureau for Velphoro and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 EBCC Pathway Design Team Physician Leaders

 Seema Chandra, M.D., conference director of this educational activity, has no relevant financial relationship to disclose with ineligible companies.*

 Jorge C. Busse, M.D., indicated that he is on the speakers' bureau for Relypsa and medical director of Fresenius Medical Care.

 Antony A. Farias, M.D., indicated that he is on speakers' bureau for Relypsa.